 Solar panels are becoming an increasingly popular choice for supplying electricity to UK households.
 The newest solar panel types on the market are anticipated to last 40-50 years, with warranties covering at least half of that lifetime.

-You may expect your solar panels to last for over 40 years if you take excellent care of them and maintain them.
+You may expect your solar panels to last for over 40 years if you take excellent care of and maintain them.
 However, their performance levels will have decreased somewhat during that time.
 Both monocrystalline and polycrystalline solar panels have a life expectancy of around 50 years.

 How to Maintain Solar Panels